zoisite-rb/zoisite-rb/guides/source/action_view_helpers.md

 <% end %>
 ```

-When your application receives its first request to this page, Rails will write
+When your application receives its first request to this page, Zoisite will write
 a new cache entry with a unique key.
 A key looks something like this:

 ```irb